rirajat/doc/interview/Senior Software Developer.md

 PACT is an open source tool.
 It helps in testing the interactions between consumers and service providers.

 ### Kafka

-* What are the elements of Kafka?
+__What are the elements of Kafka?__

-	- Topic: It is a bunch of similar kinds of messages.
+- _Topic_: It is a bunch of similar kinds of messages.
-	- Producer: Using this, one can issue communications to the topic.
+- _Producer_: Using this, one can issue communications to the topic.
-	- Consumer: It endures to a variety of topics and takes data from brokers.
+- _Consumer_: It endures to a variety of topics and takes data from brokers.
-	- Broker: This is the place where the issued messages are stored.
+- _Broker_: This is the place where the issued messages are stored.

-* Describe partitioning key.
+__Describe partitioning key__

-	> Its role is to specify the target divider of the memo within the producer.
+Its role is to specify the target divider of the memo within the producer.
 Usually, a hash-oriented divider concludes the divider ID according to the given factors.
 Consumers also use tailored partitions.

-* Elaborate the architecture of Kafka.
+__Elaborate the architecture of Kafka.__

-	> In Kafka, a cluster contains multiple brokers since it is a distributed system.
+In Kafka, a cluster contains multiple brokers since it is a distributed system.
 Topic in the system will get divided into multiple partitions, and each broker stores one or more of those partitions so that multiple producers and consumers can publish and retrieve messages at the same time.

 ### SOA